beetbox/beets/docs/plugins/chroma.rst

 your ``plugins:`` line.
 With that, beets will use fingerprinting the next time you run ``beet import``.

-You can also use ``beet fingerprint`` to fingerprint the tracks already imported without fingerprints.
-(You can provide a query to fingerprint a subset of your library).
+You can also use the ``beet fingerprint`` command to generate fingerprints for items already in your library.
+(Provide a query to fingerprint a subset of your library.)
+The generated fingerprints will be stored in the library database.
+If you have the ``import.write`` config option enabled, they will also be written to files' metadata.

 .. _submitfp: